-- 2. the investors do not meet the conditions for acquiring the units; - 3. the units are distributed in a country in which the sub-fund concerned is not authorised for public distribution or have been acquired by a person or entity that is not permitted to acquire them; - 4. there is cause to suspect that an investor has gained an advantage over the other investors through the use of inside knowledge, e.g. regarding the valuation or liquidity of investments; - 5. there is cause to suspect that the provisions of the Due Diligence Act (DDA) and the Due Diligence Ordinance (DDO), as amended and currently in force in the Principality of Liechtenstein, are being contravened; or - 6. if the Code of Conduct of the Liechtenstein Fund Centre or provisions applicable to the Liechtenstein Fund Centre or to the Investment Company are being contravened in any other manner.
+- 1. there is cause to suspect that, in acquiring the units, the investors concerned are engaging in market timing, late trading or other market techniques that may be to the collective detriment of the investors; - 2. the investors do not meet the conditions for acquiring the units; - 3. the units are distributed in a country in which the sub-fund concerned is not authorised for public distribution or have been acquired by a person or entity that is not permitted to do so; - 4. there is cause to suspect that an investor has gained an advantage over other investors through the use of inside knowledge, e.g. regarding the valuation or liquidity of investments; - 5. there is cause to suspect that the provisions of the Due Diligence Act (DDA) and the Due Diligence Ordinance (DDO), as amended and currently in force in the Principality of Liechtenstein, are being contravened; or - 6. if the Code of Conduct of the Liechtenstein Fund Centre or provisions applicable to the Liechtenstein Fund Centre or to the Investment Company are being contravened in any other manner.

-Moreover, even if a lock-up period is in place, the Investment Company may decide to redeem units without the investor's consent or request, subject to advance notice and against payment of the redemption price on a pro rata basis, if in the Investment Company's opinion it is and for the foreseeable future will remain impossible to make any investments that conform to the investment policy and investment criteria or if the investment policy envisages such unilateral redemption of units (e.g. in order to distribute the proceeds of investments to the investors during a subfund's divestment phase).
+Moreover, even if a lock-up period is in place, the Investment Company may decide to redeem units without the investor's consent or request, subject to advance notice and against payment of the redemption price on a pro rata basis, if in the Investment Company's opinion it is and for the foreseeable future will remain impossible to make any investments that conform to the investment policy and investment criteria or if the investment policy envisages such unilateral redemption of units (e.g. in order to distribute the proceeds of investments to the investors during a sub-fund's divestment phase).
 The precondition for any unilateral redemption of units is the existence in the sub-fund of a liquidity surplus which is not required as cover for any form of liability (especially the servicing of redemptions).
-To ensure that all the investors are treated equally, the unilateral redemption of units shall be carried out pro rata for all sub-fund investors at that point in time.
+To ensure that all investors are treated equally, the unilateral redemption of units shall be carried out pro rata for all sub-fund investors at that point in time.
 Any unilateral redemption shall require a resolution by the Board of Directors and must be notified in accordance with Art.
 77 of these By-laws.

-The Investment Company shall ensure that unit redemptions are settled on the basis of a net asset value per unit unknown to the investor at the time the notice of application was served.
+The Investment Company shall ensure that unit redemptions are settled on the basis of a net asset value per unit unknown to the investor at the time the application was submitted.